simonho288/google-calendar-wordpress/README.md

 ```bash
 $ ln -s /var/www/html/wp-content/themes/google-calendar-wordpress ./google-calendar-wordpress
 ```

-4. Run this theme
+4. Activate and see the result

 You can activate this theme via your WordPress admin.
-Then click `visit site` to see what this theme doing.
+Then click `visit site` to see what's the theme does.